WILMIXRESEARCHINFORMATIONTECHNOLOGY/ABOUT-US/README.md

 # ABOUT-US
 WilmixRESEARCHINFORMATIONTECHNOLOGY (WRIT)  is   a  seperate  IT  Field  focused  on  Advanced   Business   and  Inventing  new  technologies  acc  to  client   satisfaction

-It  is    focused    on   ZIT    technologies   like   CDollar, GDollar,  CWEB  ,etc  with
+It  is    focused    on   ZIT    technologies   like   CDollar, GDollar, JDollar  CWEB  ,etc  with

-Existing   technologies  like  JAVA , PHP,  C/C++,etc.
+Existing   technologies  like  JAVA ,Dotnet, PHP,  C/C++,etc.